LeanKhan/leankhan.github.io/src/pages/posts/software-majors-cyber-cafes.md

 1. Software Engineering in AUN, the American University of Nigeria

-2. I think I got this from https://www.aun.edu.ng/index.php/sitc/software-engineering
+2. I think I got this from [the AUN website](https://www.aun.edu.ng/index.php/sitc/software-engineering)

 3. CMD is the Communication & Multimedia Design program at AUN.
 This is a joke like any other that tries to dunk on art majors.